Psychologists Singapore

 Can I see a psychologist in Singapore online?

 Yes, you can!
-TYHO psychologists in Singapore who provide online therapy sessions converse with their clients via audio or videoconferencing.
+TYHO psychologists in Singapore who provide online counselling sessions converse with their clients via audio or videoconferencing.

 Videoconferencing, in particular, allows psychologists to perform psychological assessments or tests on their clients, as they can read their clients’ facial expressions and body language in real time despite not interacting with them in person.